Tissue repair & recovery research

-Tri-Heal Max Protocol (Tri-Heal Max)
+Tri-Heal Max Protocol (Tri-Heal Max): Research Overview

 Tri-Heal Max is an enhanced healing peptide blend featuring a higher dose of TB-500 (25mg) combined with BPC-157 (10mg) and KPV (10mg) for a total of 45mg per vial.
 This formulation emphasizes TB-500's tissue repair and cellular migration properties, complemented by BPC-157's growth factor upregulation and KPV's anti-inflammatory effects.
-The higher TB-500 ratio (2.5:1:1) compared to standard healing stacks targets more significant tissue damage or accelerated recovery needs.

 - Higher TB-500 dose targets more severe tissue damage requiring enhanced repair.